valohai/docs/source/tutorials/jupyter/jupyhai/index.rst

 Jupyter Notebooks
 ##################

+.. raw:: html

+   <div style="position: relative; padding-bottom: 51.873198847262245%; height: 0;"><iframe src="https://www.loom.com/embed/7c7177d4699a45af8e4b0655091a02b0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-In this tutorial, we will use the Jupyhai extension to run a Valohai execution from your local Jupyter notebook.
+In this tutorial, you will learn how to use the Jupyhai extension to run a Valohai execution from your local Jupyter notebook.

 .. admonition:: A short recap on Notebooks
    :class: tip